metabase/metabase/docs/embedding/introduction.md

 **When to use interactive embedding**: when you want to [offer multi-tenant, self-service analytics](https://www.metabase.com/blog/why-interactive-embedding).
 With interactive embedding, people can create their own questions, dashboards, models, and more, all in their own data sandbox.

-## Signed embedding
+## Static embedding

-Also known as static embedding, signed embedding is a secure way to embed charts and dashboards.
+Also known as static embedding, static embedding is a secure way to embed charts and dashboards.

-**When to use signed embedding**: you don’t want to give people ad hoc query access to their data for whatever reason, or you want to present data that applies to all of your tenants at once.
+**When to use static embedding**: you don’t want to give people ad hoc query access to their data for whatever reason, or you want to present data that applies to all of your tenants at once.
 For example, say you want to showcase some benchmarking stats: if you just want to make those stats available exclusively to your customers, you could use a signed embed.

 ## Public links and embeds